AlexandreDdaCosta/olympus/README.md

 Five repositories combine to hold the code used to build olympus.
 Why five?
 Although the code base could easily fit in one repository, considerations of security, privacy, and distribution went into the design of the current set-up.
-For details on how the these repositories are merged during running of Salt states, see [core.conf](https://github.com/AlexandreDdaCosta/olympus/blob/master/service/salt/fs/saltstack/files/master.d/core.conf), one of the Salt master configuration files.
+For details on how the these repositories are merged during the running of Salt states, see [core.conf](https://github.com/AlexandreDdaCosta/olympus/blob/master/service/salt/fs/saltstack/files/master.d/core.conf), one of the Salt master configuration files.